Debugging HW Platforms Using OpenOCD¶

 In order to debug different parts of the system, it is possible to load

-different elf files without closing the gdbgui
+different elf files without closing the gdbgui tool.
+Simply write

 the path to the ELF file you want to switch to in the top input bar and